 The greatest lesson this creative director learned during her first marathon training

-Text by and photos courtesy of Nimu Muallam
+Photos courtesy of Nimu Muallam

 Back in August 2017, I was randomly browsing Instagram when I came across my friend’s story in which he snapped a photo of the Kyoto Marathon 2018 poster somewhere in Gion.
 And at that moment, I realized that I wanted to run a marathon.
 Even if joining a marathon was never in my plans, I told myself that I will finish one.
 Sure, I run on weekends and join races every now and then but 42 kilometers is no small feat.
 A little over a month to go before I fly to Japan, here are nine lessons I learned training for my first marathon.

-1. Preparation begins in your head
+1. Preparing for a marathon starts in your head

 A positive mindset will take you a long way.
 If you tell yourself you can’t do it, you’ll actually find it harder to run or even finish a kilometer.
 Make it easier by visualizing the route then picture yourself running and finishing strong.